FirstHandScientist/pgm_map/README.md

     url = {http://papers.nips.cc/paper/7126-adagan-boosting-generative-models.pdf}
     }">NIPS2017_7126</a></sup> use beta-divergence for each mixture component generator optimization.
 This allow a training generator to omit tail samples during training.
 Empirical samples that are not captured during previous generator training will be put more weight and become high-weight samples for next generator training.

+5. Use Gaussian random encoder, benefit: the latent divergence with prior (gaussian prior) can be analytically studied.

 ## Wasserstein coreset/ barycenters and Boosting<a id="sec-1-7" name="sec-1-7"></a>

 # Bayesian<a id="sec-2" name="sec-2"></a>